Richard Dreyfuss: 1996–present

-In 2009, he appeared in the play Complicit by Joe Sutton at London's Old Vic theatre.
+In 2009, he appeared in the play Complicit by Joe Sutton at the Old Vic.
 The production was directed by the theatre's artistic director, Kevin Spacey.
 Dreyfuss's performance was subject to some controversy, due to his use of an earpiece onstage, owing to his inability to learn his lines.
-Spacey reportedly groped one of Dreyfuss's sons while the three of them were alone in Spacey's apartment; the allegation was denied.
+In 2017, Dreyfuss' Harry accused Spacey of groping him while he ran lines with the elder Dreyfuss in Spacey's apartment; Spacey denied the allegation.
 Richard Dreyfuss was focused on learning his lines and was unaware of any harassment.

-He guest-voiced as himself in the "Three Kings" episode of Family Guy in 2009, and later appeared in the episode "Peter-assment".
-Dreyfuss guest starred in the sixth season of Weeds as Warren Schiff, Nancy's high school teacher to whom she had lost her virginity.
+Dreyfuss guest-voiced as himself in the Family Guy episode "Three Kings" in 2009, and later appeared in the episode "Peter-assment".
+Dreyfuss guest starred in the sixth season of Weeds as Warren Schiff, Nancy Botwin's high school teacher to whom she had lost her virginity.

 In 2010, he played Matt Boyd in Piranha 3D.
 Dreyfuss' star on the Hollywood Walk of Fame is located at 7021 Hollywood Blvd.
 Dreyfuss took part in the 2012 Academy Awards Night of 100 Stars.

 In 2014, he appeared with best-selling Abraham Lincoln scholar Ronald C. White in a documentary entitled "Lincoln's Greatest Speech", highlighting Lincoln's Second Inaugural Address, appearing as host and reciting the speech on camera.
 Dreyfuss portrayed Bernie Madoff in Madoff (2016), co-starring Blythe Danner.
 He followed it up with roles in the hit comedy Book Club (2018) and the Netflix movie The Last Laugh.